monsoonmaelstrom/book2/book2.md

 Liam nods.

 I start pulling power into me.
 A lot of power, as quickly as I can.
-I use it to pick up the windspeed.
+I use it to pick up the wind speed.
 Not for any reason other than to burn through it so that I can pull in more.
 I’m trying to drop the temperature drastically, and I’m trying to use a lot of magic with next to no finesse to do it—all power and no skill.
 I’m going to drop the temperature across the entire city and blanket the whole thing in snow.
-Kind of like what I did in (( Ponchar?
-Olten? ??? )), but on purpose.
+Kind of like what I did in Ponchar, but on purpose.
 So right now I’m burning through power with that as my only goal.

 The temperature is rapidly plummeting, but I want it to dip even more.
-I can see my breath in the air now, but it’s not cold enough yet to make the snow last over night.
+I can see my breath in the air now, but it’s not cold enough yet to make the snow last overnight.

 If I’m right, I’m making such a cacophony right now, that there’s no way Iverson will be able to track anyone else’s magic, regardless of how he’s doing it.
 The temperature where I’m standing is cool enough now, but I want the whole city to be this cold.
 Fortunately the wind is also cycling the air, so it shouldn’t be too much longer.